 As a right hand batsman capable of scoring freely all round the wicket and also possessing a sound defence, Joe Hardstaff senior held a permanent place in the Nottinghamshire XI for 20 years.
-His ability with the bat was reinforced by his brilliance as an out-fielder and occasional fast-medium right-arm bowler.
+His ability with the bat was reinforced by his brilliance as an out-fielder and by his occasional fast-medium right-arm bowling.

-He batted low down in the order, usually at 5 or 6, and this resulted in a seasonal average being assisted by a fair number of not-outs.
+In those early seasons he batted low down in the order, usually at 5 or 6, and thus his seasonal average was assisted by a fair number of not-outs.
 In all first-class games he reached 1,000 runs in a season for the first time in 1906, but in Nottinghamshire matches only achieved the target in 1908, when he also headed the County averages.

-Joining the M.C.C ground staff in 1906, Hardstaff was picked for the Players v Gentlemen at the Oval in the same year and played two fine innings, hitting 44 in 45 minutes and 104 in 177 minutes, both without a mistake.
+Joining the MCC ground staff in 1906, Hardstaff was picked for the Players v Gentlemen at the Oval in the same year and played two fine innings, hitting 44 in 45 minutes and 104 in 177 minutes, each without a mistake.

-On the strength of his batting for Nottinghamshire v South Africans in 1907 when he hit 124* and 48, Hardstaff was chosen to tour Australia with M.C.C. in 1907-08; this was undoubtedly the highlight of his career – he scored 1,360 runs in first-class matches, creating a record for the most runs ever made in a first-class Australian season.
+On the strength of his batting for Nottinghamshire v South Africans in 1907, when he hit 124* and 48, Hardstaff was chosen to tour Australia with MCC in 1907-08; this was undoubtedly the highlight of his career – he scored 1,360 runs in first-class matches, creating a record for the most runs in a first-class Australian season.

-In 1927 Hardstaff joined the first-class Umpires list and remained on it until his death.
+Hardstaff’s last First-Class match was for MCC v Wales at Lord’s in June 1926.
+In 1927 Joe Hardstaff joined the first-class Umpires list and remained on it until his death (he died suddenly on 2 April 1947).
 He stood in 17 Test matches between 1928 and 1935; his officiating in Tests was curtailed by the selection of his son for England.

 He was a useful association footballer and appeared on a few occasions for Nottingham Forest.

-His son, also Joseph represented Nottinghamshire and England and his grandson, also Joseph, played first-class cricket.
+His son, Joseph also represented Nottinghamshire and England - thus he became Joe Hardstaff snr - and a third generation of Josephs, his grandson, also played first-class cricket.